Frequently Asked Questions

 This venue will give us sufficient privacy and provide a “retreat” environment set apart from normal day-to-day life.

 Accommodations are not luxurious.
-Rooms are in a dorm setting with bunk beds.
-You will need to bring your own sleeping bag or other bedding.
+Rooms are in cabins or a dorm setting with bunk beds.

-Do I have to stay at the camp or retreat center?
+Do I have to stay at the retreat center?
 Can I stay off-site instead?

 What time does it start?
 What time does it end?